GUE-CYBER-LIMITED/digital-skills-for-marketing/02_digital_marketing_basics/SEO_basics.md

-# SEO Basics

-**SEO (Search Engine Optimization)** is the process of optimizing a website so that it ranks higher in search engine results pages (SERPs), driving organic (non-paid) traffic.

-## Key Elements of SEO:
-- **On-Page SEO:** Optimizing elements within a webpage, such as title tags, meta descriptions, and content.
-- **Off-Page SEO:** Activities outside the website, such as backlinks from other sites.
-- **Technical SEO:** Improving the technical aspects of a website, such as site speed and mobile-friendliness.

-### Common SEO Techniques:
-- **Keyword Research:** Identifying terms your audience searches for.
-- **Content Optimization:** Creating high-quality, engaging content.
-- **Link Building:** Gaining backlinks from reputable sites.
+---
+layout: page
+title: "SEO Basics"
+parent: "Module 2: Digital Marketing Basics"
+nav_order: 2
+---

 # Lesson 2: SEO Basics

 Welcome to Lesson 2 of Module 2!
-Today, we’re exploring **SEO Basics** (Search Engine Optimization), the process of making websites easier to find on search engines like Google.
+Today, we're exploring **SEO Basics** (Search Engine Optimization), the process of making websites easier to find on search engines like Google.
 This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We’ll cover what SEO is, why it’s crucial, and simple ways to improve a website’s ranking.
-By the end, you’ll understand how search engines work and try basic SEO yourself.
-Let’s dive in!
+We'll cover what SEO is, why it's crucial, and simple ways to improve a website's ranking.
+By the end, you'll understand how search engines work and try basic SEO yourself.
+Let's dive in!

 ---